 For fans of music, science fiction, and popular culture, my e-book Tomorrow’s Songs Today: The History of Filk Music is available as a free download.
 It was financed with a crowdfunding campaign on IndieGoGo.

 I do blogging-for-hire work on BlogMutt and WriterAccess, using a pseudonym (Gary McDonald) just to make sure my nearly unique name doesn’t show up on ghosted pages.
-I’m also available for writing gigs through ClearVoice under my own name.
-Or contact me directly with the form below.
+To save the agency cut, contact me directly the form below.
 (Companies who have worked with me through those sites excepted.)